-Groundbreaking took place in June on the first-phase of The Nathan Yip Dormitory For Girls at the Idetemya Secondary School in rural northern Tanzania.
-The dorm is now complete and provides 144 girls with safe housing.
-Link HERE for pictures of the NATHAN YIP GIRLS DORMITORY.
+Groundbreaking took place in June 2014 on the first-phase of The Nathan Yip Dormitory For Girls at the Idetemya Secondary School in rural northern Tanzania.
+Phase One was completed in October 2014 and houses 48 girls.
+Phase Two, also funded by the Nathan Yip Foundation, is scheduled to be completed in 2015 and will accommodate another 58 girls, providing a total of 144 girls with safe housing.
 We’ve partnered on this project with the Africa School Assistance Project, ASAP.

 Shining Hope for Communities is changing the lives of thousands in the Kibera slum of Nairobi, Kenya—where more than a million people live without sewage systems, roads, running water, or access to basic rights like education and health care.
 Shining Hope combats urban poverty by linking free education for girls to a set of holistic community services accessible to all.
 The Nathan Yip Foundation, has funded a new pre-kindergarten classroom at The Kibera School for Girls, the slum’s first free school for girls.
 Through the Foundation’s support, an entire class of girls will receive supplies, curriculum, uniforms, nutritious meals twice a day, and comprehensive health care services, in addition to an outstanding staff of teachers.